HaleyKwiat123/iOS-ToDoApp/README.md

 ## Data Persistance

 This application uses Core Data to persist TodoTask items and a simple implementation of background context to keep the heavier methods off of the main thread as to not block the UI if the data set were to get large enough.
+This was my first experience using Core Data!

 ## Accessibility